Florida Texting & Driving Accident Attorneys

 Texting and driving is not only reckless but illegal.
 If you or someone you love has been injured in an accident caused by a texting or otherwise distracted driver, you may have the right to pursue compensation under Florida law.
 While it goes without saying that nothing can truly make up for the harm you have been put through, you may be able to save others from being injured by the same reckless driver, as well as recover compensation for any damages accumulated.

-Seek Compensation After a Texting and Driving Accident
+When Can you Seek Compensation After a Texting and Driving Accident

 Under Florida law, accident victims can hold the at-fault party liable for any injuries they sustained in the accident, as well as for any damages that result from these injuries.
 This means that if (a) you were hit by a driver who was texting at the time of the crash and (b) you sustained a spinal cord injury, then you could hold that texting driver legally liable for any financial or emotional/psychological losses, also known as economic and non-economic damages, respectively.